🎉 New Guided Conversations Make Mentoring Low-Prep & High Impact Read News Release

 Training

 Mastering any skill starts with training.
 Companies can benefit from setting up a formal training program around what it takes to be a great manager and making it available to every employee, regardless of whether or not they have managerial ambitions.
 That way, employees know what to expect if they get promoted to a managerial role.
-And as a bonus, research by SHRM shows 76 percent of employees say they’re more likely to stay with a company that provides continuous training.
+As a bonus, research by SHRM shows that 76 percent of employees say they’re more likely to stay with a company that provides continuous training.

 Experience